NetickNetworking/NetickDocumentation/articles/lag-compensation.md

 Because the rig pose is a pure function of `(state, time)`, the bones - and therefore every HitShape parented to them - end up in identical world-space positions on the server and on every remote client at the same authoritative tick.
 That's what makes the rewound world the server reconstructs genuinely match the world the shooting client saw.

-> [!WARNING]
-> Mixing a Mecanim-driven character with lag compensation will appear to *work* - queries return hits, no errors fire - but the hits will be misaligned with what the shooter saw.

 ---

 ## Runtime HitShape Changes